Making the Elite: Top Jobs, Disparities, and Solutions: Caste and Affirmative Action in India

 In 1979, the Mandal Commission was set up with a mandate to ``identify the socially and educationally backward classes in India'' \citep{mandal1979}.
 The Mandal Commission recommended caste as the basis for reservation.
 In particular, it recommended a 27\% reservation (quota) in central and state services, public undertakings, and educational institutions for OBCs.
-Given the already existing 22.5\% reservation for SCs and STs, the fraction of reserved seats for disadvantaged castes (SCs, STs, and OBCs) was brought up to 49.5\%.

-None of the current constitutional provisions extend to advancing compensatory hiring policies for disadvantaged castes in private-sector jobs.
-One of the goals of this paper is to assess the potential of such policies to diversify elite hiring in the Indian private sector.
+Given the already existing 22.5\% reservation for SCs and STs, the fraction of reserved seats for \emph{disadvantaged castes} (SCs, STs, and OBCs) was brought up to 49.5\%.
+The recommendations of the Mandal Commission were formally implemented in 1990.
+However, \emph{none} of the current constitutional provisions extend to advancing compensatory hiring policies for disadvantaged castes in \emph{private-sector jobs}.
+One of the goals of this paper is to assess the potential of such policies to diversify \emph{elite hiring} in the Indian private sector.
+I do not focus on other private-sector jobs.